Haoran-S/DNN_WMMSE/README.md

-# DNN_ICASSP2017
+# DNN_WMMSE

-MATLAB code to reproduce our works on DNN research for ICASSP 2017.
+MATLAB code to reproduce our works on DNN research.

-Simply run "main.m", you will get the result for Gaussian IC case in section 4.3.
+Simply run "main.m", you will get the result for Gaussian IC case.

 To get results for other sections, slightly modification may apply.